Study in UK

 This becomes a major setback for those who plan to practice in India.

-One of the major scams for Indian students, where they feel cheated, includes when they get incomplete information regarding the real expenses.
+One of the major scams for Indian students, where they feel cheated, includes when they obtain incomplete information about the actual expenses.

-Some of the crucial expenses while studying MBBS abroad includes setting up costs, health insurance, living expenses, contingency costs, and other living expenses.
+Some of the crucial expenses while studying MBBS abroad include setting up costs, health insurance, living expenses, contingency costs, and other living expenses.

 Also Read